Ethnic clashes of Târgu Mureș

-The ethnic clashes of Târgu Mureș (also called Black March, Fekete Március) refer to violent incidents against the Hungarian ethnic group in Târgu Mureș and surrounding settlements in Transylvania, Romania in March 1990.
+The ethnic clashes of Târgu Mureș (also called Black March, Fekete Március) refer to incidents between the Hungarians and Romanians in Târgu Mureș and surrounding settlements in Transylvania, Romania in March 1990.
 The clashes were the bloodiest inter-ethnic incidents of the post-communist era in Transylvania.
-Târgu Mureș (Marosvásárhely) is a Romanian town, which has been ethnically and historically Hungarian, with an ethnically mixed population that was almost equally distributed between Romanians and Hungarians after the fall of the communist regime in December 1989.
-It has been an important cultural and political center for the Hungarian minority in Transylvania.
+Târgu Mureș (Marosvásárhely) is a Romanian town with an ethnically mixed population that was almost equally distributed between Romanians and Hungarians after the fall of the communist regime in December 1989.
+It has been a cultural and political center for the Hungarian minority in Transylvania.

-In March 1990, brief but violent clashes occurred there between the two ethnic groups in the town, involving ethnic Romanians from neighboring villages.
+In March 1990, clashes occurred there between the two ethnic groups in the town, involving ethnic Romanians from neighbouring villages.
 The clashes left 5 people dead and 300 injured.
 The riots were broadcast nationally on Romanian television and were covered by media around the world.

 The exact cause is still widely disputed.
 The roles of the media and the Romanian government are also questioned.

 The events

 At the beginning of March 1990, two episodes involving Romanian statues occurred.
 Graffiti was found on the statue of the Romanian historical figure Avram Iancu, and a statue of another Romanian personality in a neighboring town was stolen.
 A Romanian newspaper referred to events of the same kind that took place before the 1940 Romanian-Hungarian conflict.

 During the celebrations of the Hungarian community on the national day of the Hungarians (15 March), accusations of nationalism and separatism began to be heard from Romanians.

-The next day, groups of heavily intoxicated Romanians began to attack state-owned stores in which ethnic Hungarians had changed the signage to include Hungarian.
+The next day, groups of intoxicated Romanians began to attack state-owned stores in which ethnic Hungarians had changed the signage to include Hungarian.
 Students sang anti-Hungarian songs and pillaged a Hungarian Protestant church.

-On 19 March, Romanian villagers, dispatched by coach and train, arrived in the city and violently attacked the headquarters of the Democratic Union of Hungarians in Romania.
+On 19 March, Romanian villagers, dispatched by coach and train, arrived in the city and attacked the headquarters of the Democratic Union of Hungarians in Romania.
 The local Hungarians tried to defend it, and the area fell into violence.
 The involvement of the Romanian government in connection with the stimulation of ethnic violence is not completely unfounded (Andreescu 2001, Gallagher, 2005).

 The media enlarged the tensions and contributed, by inflammatory discourse, to the worsening of the situation.
 The parliamentary report on the events confirmed that the media reported falsely about the heavy influx of Hungarians to help their co-nationals in their fight for a separate Transylvania.
 Incitements about "separatist" trends were used in an effort to manufacture ethnic conflict.